bettygordon932/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making meaningful headway.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 You can also use tools like task managers and calendars to help keep track of your tasks for easier organization.

+# 2024-01-16
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on data and profiling results.
+Remember that code readability and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of not getting bogged down by trying to optimize code too early in the development process, which can lead to unnecessary complexity and potential bugs.
+Instead, ensure your code works correctly and is easily understandable before refining for efficiency.